ERIN AMATO, MD

 Dr. Erin Amato, MD, was raised in Billings, Montana and attended medical school at the University of Nevada School of Medicine.
 Upon graduation from medical school, Dr. Amato was awarded the Lillian Orchow Prize for Outstanding Student in Psychiatry and was designated as an AMA Foundation Rock Sleyster Scholar.

-She completed her internship and residency in general psychiatry at Long Island Jewish Medical Center-Zucker Hillside Hospital in Glen Oaks, New York.
-She then pursued fellowship training in child and adolescent psychiatry through the NSLIJHS-Albert Einstein College of Medicine program in New Hyde Park, NY.
+She completed her internship and residency in General Psychiatry at Long Island Jewish Medical Center-Zucker Hillside Hospital in Glen Oaks, New York.
+She then pursued fellowship training in Child and Adolescent Psychiatry through the NSLIJHS-Albert Einstein College of Medicine program in New Hyde Park, New York.
 She served as the chief fellow during her second year of the fellowship and was awarded the Clinical Excellence Award upon completion of her program.

-After finishing her child psychiatry fellowship, Dr. Amato returned to Billings with her family to start clinical practice.
-In addition to her private practice through Montana Psychiatry, she has worked with AWARE and Yellowstone Boys and Girls Ranch to provide mental health services to children and adolescents in the region.
+After finishing her Child Psychiatry fellowship, Dr. Amato returned to Billings with her family to start clinical practice.
+She founded Montana Psychiatry in 2009 along with Drs.
+Deborah Malters, MD and Belinda Hartley, MD.
+In addition to her private practice through Montana Psychiatry, she has worked with AWARE and Yellowstone Boys and Girls Ranch (YBGR) to provide mental health services to children and adolescents in the region.
+She is currently the Medical Director of YBGR’s residential campus and community-based services.
 Dr. Amato is involved in regional and national activities for the American Academy of Child and Adolescent Psychiatry and has served as the Assembly Delegate for the Big Sky Regional Organization of AACAP since 2010.

 Dr. Amato believes that early intervention is critical when people are affected by emotional, behavioral, cognitive and learning disorders.
+Mental health should be looked at in the context of an integrated mind-body approach.
 Especially in cases of children and adolescents, early diagnosis and treatment of psychiatric disorders is essential in promoting healthy development.